PyaeLinn01/PyaeLinn01/README.md

 <h2 align="left">Hi 👋!
-My name is Pyae Linn and I'm an aspiring AI & Machine Learning Engineer from Myanmar 🇲🇲</h2>
+My name is Pyae Linn and I'm a Computer Science student with a strong foundation in core CS principles and a deep passion for Artificial Intelligence.</h2>

 ###